-Achillea alpina was listed as state threatened in 1996 because of concern for the vulnerability of the small populations currently known in Minnesota.
-The species was discovered in Minnesota in 1939 at a site north of Longworth in Roseau County, near the Canadian border.
+Achillea alpina (Siberian yarrow) was listed as state threatened in 1996 because of concern for the vulnerability of the small population known to occur in Minnesota at that time.
+The species was discovered in Minnesota in 1939 at a site north of Longworth in Roseau County, near the Canadian border (Agassiz Lowlands Subsection).
 It was not relocated there, or elsewhere, until 1983 when a Minnesota DNR botanist returned to the original collection site and found a colony of more than 50 plants.
-The survival of this population was confirmed as recently as 2008.
-In 1992, an undocumented sighting was reported from a swamp along the Moose River in nearby Marshall County.
+In 1992, an undocumented sighting was reported from a swamp along the Moose River in nearby Marshall County (Aspen Parklands Subsection).
 This site awaits further investigation.
-Although surveys of remote sites in Roseau, Kittson, and Marshall counties have not resulted in the discovery of any new populations, these counties still have large tracts of nearly inaccessible land that could potentially harbor additional populations.
+A well-documented discovery was made in Koochiching County (Border Lakes Subsection) in 2014, raising the number of documented populations to only two.
+Although surveys of remote sites in Roseau, Kittson, and Marshall Counties have not resulted in the discovery of any additional populations, these counties still have large tracts of nearly inaccessible land that could potentially harbor additional populations.

-Achillea alpina is a monoecious, perennial herb 5-8 dm (20-31 in.) tall with white flowers.
+Achillea alpina is a perennial herb 50-80 cm (20-31 in.) tall with white flowers.
 A terminal inflorescence is comprised of 10-25+ heads, each head with 6-8 ray flowers and 25-30 disk flowers.
-This species is easily distinguished from other Achillea species by its simple, pinnatifid, incised leaves with narrow, closely set segments.
-The common A. millefolium (yarrow) has bipinnately dissected leaves, and A. ptarmica (sneezeweed) has simply serrate leaves.
+This species is easily distinguished from other Achillea species by its simple, pinnatifid, incised leaves with narrow closely set segments.
+The common A. millefolium (pearly yarrow) has bipinnately dissected leaves, and A. ptarmica (sneezeweed) has simply serrate leaves.

-In Minnesota and throughout its range, A. alpina occurs in open woods, shallow swamps, wet areas, and meadows.
+In Minnesota and throughout its range, A. alpina occurs in open woods, shallow swamps, and margins of wet meadows.
 Minnesota habitats are in the far northwest part of the state and occur in loamy soil in sunny or partially shaded wetland edges.

 Biology / Life History